 - Previously, it was possible to build BIND without thread support for old architectures and systems without threads support.
-BIND now requires threading support (either POSIX or Windows) from the operating system, and it cannot be built without threads. - named can no longer use the EDNS CLIENT-SUBNET option for view selection.
+BIND now requires threading support (either POSIX or Windows) from the operating system, and it cannot be built without threads. - The filter-aaaa, filter-aaaa-on-v4, and filter-aaaa-on-v6 options have been removed from named, and can no longer be configured using native named.conf syntax.
+However, loading the new filter-aaaa.so plugin and setting its parameters provides identical functionality. - named can no longer use the EDNS CLIENT-SUBNET option for view selection.
 In its existing form, the authoritative ECS feature was not fully RFC-compliant, and could not realistically have been deployed in production for an authoritative server; its only practical use was for testing and experimentation.
-In the interest of code simplification, this feature has now been removed.

-The ECS option is still supported in dig and mdig via the +subnet argument, and can be parsed and logged when received by named, but it is no longer used for ACL processing.
-The geoip-useecs option is now obsolete; a warning will be logged if it is used in named.conf. ecs tags in an ACL definition are also obsolete, and will cause the configuration to fail to load if they are used.
-[GL #32]

-- dnssec-keygen can no longer generate HMAC keys for TSIG authentication.
+In the interest of code simplification, this feature has now been removed. - The ECS option is still supported in dig and mdig via the +subnet argument, and can be parsed and logged when received by named, but it is no longer used for ACL processing.
+The geoip-use-ecs option is now obsolete; a warning will be logged if it is used in named.conf. ecs tags in an ACL definition are also obsolete, and will cause the configuration to fail to load if they are used.
+[GL #32] - dnssec-keygen can no longer generate HMAC keys for TSIG authentication.
 Use tsig-keygen to generate these keys.
 [RT #46404] - Support for OpenSSL 0.9.x has been removed.
 OpenSSL version 1.0.0 or greater, or LibreSSL is now required. - The configure --enable-seccomp option, which formerly turned on system-call filtering on Linux, has been removed.
 [GL #93] - IPv4 addresses in forms other than dotted-quad are no longer accepted in master files.
 [GL #13] [GL #56] - IDNA2003 support via (bundled) idnkit-1.0 has been removed. - The "rbtdb64" database implementation (a parallel implementation of "rbt") has been removed.
-[GL #217] - The -r randomdev option to explicitly select random device has been removed from the ddnsconfgen, rndc-confgen, nsupdate, dnssec-confgen, and dnssec-signzone commands.

-The -p option to use pseudo-random data has been removed from the dnssec-signzone command.
+[GL #217] - The -r randomdev option to explicitly select random device has been removed from the ddns-confgen, rndc-confgen, nsupdate, dnssec-confgen, and dnssec-signzone commands. - The -p option to use pseudo-random data has been removed from the dnssec-signzone command. - Support for the RSAMD5 algorithm has been removed freom BIND as the usage of the RSAMD5 algorithm for DNSSEC has been deprecated in RFC6725, the security of the MD5 algorithm has been compromised, and its usage is considered harmful.